YAjayReddy/Portifolio/README.md

-This the portifolio of myself which we have been created using Html , Css
+This the portifolio of myself which I have been created using Html , Css